jonnonz1/nz-statute-book/acts/public/1988/state-sector-act-1988.md

 (1) The Commissioner may from time to time, either generally or particularly, delegate to any person or persons any of the functions or powers of the Commissioner under this Act or any other Act, including functions or powers delegated to the Commissioner under any Act.
 (2) Every delegation under this section shall be in writing.
-(3) No delegation under this section shall include— (a) The power to delegate under this section; or
+(3) No delegation under this section shall include— (a) the power to delegate under this section; or
-  (b) The Commissioner's powers under sections 35 and 36 of this Act (which relate to the appointment and reappointment of chief executives); or
+  (b) the Commissioner's powers under sections 35 and 36 of this Act (which relate to the appointment and reappointment of chief executives); or
-  (c) The Commissioner's powers under section 39 of this Act (which relates to the removal from office of a chief executive); or
+  (c) the Commissioner's powers under section 39 of this Act (which relates to the removal from office of a chief executive); or
   (d)
   (e)
 (4) In any case where the Commissioner has, pursuant to subsection (1) of this section, delegated any of the functions or powers of the Commissioner to any person, that person may, with the prior approval in writing of the Commissioner, delegate such of those functions or powers as the Commissioner approves to any other person or to the holder for the time being of any specified office in the State services.